hrgrafton92/CMPD_Traffic_Stops/README.md

 Streamlit app to make the dataset easily accessible for anyone.
 Preliminary EDA efforts are made available [here](https://share.streamlit.io/hrgrafton92/cmpd_traffic_stops/main/Streamlit/CMPD_Traffic_Stops.py).
 Source code and files are located in Streamlit folder to be able to run the app from an IDE rather than going to the link provided.

 ### Create R Shiny App
-R Shiny app to make the dataset easily accessible for anyone.
-Preliminary EDA efforts are made available [here](https://grafton-shiny.shinyapps.io/CMPD_Traffic_Stops_Final/).
+R Shiny app to make the dataset easily accessible for anyone [here](https://grafton-shiny.shinyapps.io/CMPD_Traffic_Stops_Final/).
+The app contains EDA insights for the dataset as well as comparing the location of the traffic stop to local population demographics and income.
 Source code and files for the R Project are located in R_Shiny folder to be able to run the app from Rstudio rather than going to the link provided.
 To do so,
 - Download all items in the R_Shiny folder
 - Open CMPD_Traffic_Stops_Shiny.R
 - Click "Run App" in the top-right corner of the code panel